poviolabs/Lingua/README.md

 # AssetGen

-AssetGen is a tool designed to streamline the localization process for iOS and Android platforms and asset management for iOS.
+AssetGen is a tool designed to streamline the localization process for iOS and Android platforms.
 It provides a unified solution for generating localization files from a single source, Google Sheets.

 There are several benefits of using the tool: